tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![tsla-normal-distribution](Images/tsla-normal-distribution.PNG)

-* Simulations for the next `252` trading shows that `TSLA` stock is forecast to continue to decline, with a `$10,000` investment facing brutal negative cumulative returns if invested in `TSLA` over the next 3 years.
+* Simulations for the next `252` trading days show that `TSLA` stock is forecast to continue to decline, with a `$10,000` investment facing brutal negative cumulative returns if invested in `TSLA` over the next 3 years.

   ![tsla-simulated-price-plot](Images/tsla-simulated-price-plot.PNG)